CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. Back in the Onboarding page from the Microsoft 365 Defender portal, under the section "2.
 Run a detection test", copy the detection test script by selecting the **Copy** button.

-1. In the windows search bar of the virtual machine, type **CMD** and choose **Run as Administrator** on the right pane for the Command Prompt app.
+1. In the Windows search bar of the virtual machine, type **CMD** and choose **Run as Administrator** on the right pane for the Command Prompt app.

 1. When the "User Account Control" window is shown, select **Yes** to allow the app to run.